We've sent a verification link by email

-Currently the Freesound development team is formed by:
+Currently the Freesound team is formed by:

 Check our Frequently Asked Questions section!